The following bodies offer grant funding to individuals and/or organisations based within our town.

 If you are going on to further education or entering a trade or profession you may qualify for a grant.

-The 2020 deadline for applications is set for early September, further details and an application form are available on the website.
+Applications are normally accepted in early September, further details and an application form are available on the website.

 CROOK HILL COMMUNITY BENEFIT FUND